Nikdenof/Nikdenof/README.md

 ## Education

-- Bachelor's degree in Computer Science (or relevant field)
+- Specialist Degree in Aerospace Engineering (2017-2023)

 ## Experience

-- Software Developer at XYZ Company (20XX-present)
+- Junior VR Developer at BSTU VR Lab (2022-present)
-- Intern at ABC Company (20XX-20XX)

 I am currently learning natural language processing with machine learning and deep learning, as well as improving my skills in machine learning deployment and Telegram bot development.

 Feel free to check out my [LinkedIn profile](https://linkedin.com/in/nikolai-denisov-830b0025b) to get in touch with me and learn more about my experience.
-You can also check out my [GitHub profile](https://github.com/myusername) to see some of my work.
+You can also check out my [GitHub profile](https://github.com/Nikdenof) to see some of my work.